nepthis/D0020E/README.md

-# Serial Port library that takes care of Concurrency
+# A C++ library for serial ports, that takes care of Concurrency

 ## Contributors